shakibaam/Data-Structure-Review/README.md

 # Data-Structure-Review
-A Quic Review of Data Structure and Algorithms
+A Quick Review of Data Structure and Algorithms